Robert Schwarten: 2012 ramming incident

 In January 2012, 62 year-old Brian John Hillier was charged with three counts of wilful damage after he used his vehicle to deliberately ram the home of Robert Schwarten in the Rockhampton suburb of Park Avenue, and the office of Kirsten Livermore in the Rockhampton CBD.
 Earlier, Hiller had also rammed another private residence in what was believed to be a case of mistaken identity as the house was located next door to a home belonging to someone with the surname, Livermore.

 Police told the Rockhampton Magistrates Court that they had found handwritten notes in Hiller's vehicle of addresses and markings on a street map.
 Police also said that discovered a litany of large, hand-written anti-government signage strewn along the front fence of Hiller's property at Rockyview, on the northern outskirts of Rockhampton.
 Hiller applied for bail on 27 January 2012, which the police prosecutor opposed as police believed Hillier may have confronted Schwarten and Livermore under the guise of political activism.
 The bail application was refused and Hiller was remanded in custody.
 Queensland Premier, Anna Bligh condemned the actions of the man saying that his behaviour had no place in Australian democracy.

+Post-Politics

+Since retiring from parliament, Schwarten has regularly appeared in the media as a columnist and commentator.
+On 1 December 2023, the Courier-Mail published an opinion column from Schwarten suggesting Queensland Labor needed "a new model" of leader to replace Premier Annastacia Palaszczuk ahead of the 2024 Queensland state election, following poor polling.
+The column, described as "incendiary" by The Courier-Mail sparked speculation about Ms Palaszczuk's future, which culminated in her resignation on 10 December.